-SeaBotix\SolidWorks

-Flow Simulation

-folder.
-A simplified

-model opens in the

-Graphics area.

-2 Activate SolidWorks Flow Simulation module.

-- Click the Options drop-down arrow from the Menu bar toolbar as illustrated. - Click Add-Ins.
-The Add-Ins dialog box is displayed. - Check the SolidWorks Flow Simulation 2012 box. - Click OK from the Add-Ins dialog box.
+- 1 Open the SeaBotix LBV150 Assembly. - Click Open if from the Menu bar toolbar. - Double-click LBV_ASSY from the SeaBotix\SolidWorks Flow Simulation folder.
+A simplified model opens in the Graphics area. - 2 Activate SolidWorks Flow Simulation module. - Click the Options arrow from the Menu bar toolbar as illustrated. - Click Add-Ins.
+The Add-Ins dialog box is displayed. - Check the SolidWorks Flow Simulation 2013 box. - Click OK from the Add-Ins dialog box.
 The Flow Simulation tab is displayed in the CommandManager.

-- 3 Start the SolidWorks Flow Simulation Wizard.

-- Click the Flow

-Simulation tab located in the

-CommandManager.

-- The Wizard tool.
-The Wizard Project Configuration box is displayed.
+- 3 Start the SolidWorks Flow Simulation Wizard. - Click the Flow Simulation tab located in the CommandManager. - Click the Wizard tool.
+The Wizard -Project Configuration box is displayed.
 Create new is selected by default.
 Accept the default settings. - Click Next>.
 The Wizard Unit System dialog box is displayed. - Click IPS (in-lb-s) for Unit system. - Click inside the Velocity Unit box. - Click Knot from the drop-down menu as illustrated. - Click .123 from the drop-down menu from the Decimals in results display column. - Click Next>.
 The Wizard - Analysis Type dialog box is displayed.